shred/acme4j/src/site/markdown/usage/register.md

 Depending on the CA, the related authorizations may be automatically deactivated as well.
 The certificates may still be valid until expiration or explicit revocation.
 If you want to make sure the certificates are invalidated as well, revoke them prior to deactivation of your account.

-There is no way to reactivate the account once it is deactivated!
+Be very careful: There is no way to reactivate the account once it is deactivated!